-If you have a child with CF you may be thinking about having another baby.
+If you have a child with CF and you are thinking about having another baby, you might be wondering what your reproductive choices are.
 Statistically, there is a one in four chance that your next baby could also have CF, a two in four chance of your baby being a carrier and a one in four chance of your baby being neither a carrier nor affected.